by Dr. Lawrence Wilson

 8. Vegetarians, the elderly, or even by diseases.
 One can also type people by what they eat, such as vegetarians, or by a personÕs age, sex or health complaints.

-In each case, the goal is to simplify the understanding of why people are ill, and also how to approach them to help them more easily.
+In each case, the goal is to simplify the understanding of why people are ill in order to help them more easily.

-The idea of classifying people as fast or slow oxidizers was first proposed by Dr. George Watson, PhD, author of Nutrition and Your Mind and Psycho-Chemical Energy and Personality Strength.
-Originally, he divided people into fast and slow oxidizers based on their response to odor testing.
+Odor testing.
+At first, Dr. Watson divided people into fast and slow oxidizers based on their response to odor testing.
 He later correlated this with blood pH and CO2 levels.
 The blood of fast oxidizers tended to be slightly more acidic.

 THE WORK OF DR. PAUL ECK

 1. Fast Oxidation = an alarm stage of stress = a more yang and more sympathetic state of body chemistry.
-For example, he asserted that an alarm stage of stress (the fight-or-flight response) is a sympathetic state.
-It also tends to correspond to a fast oxidizer.
-This is not too hard to understand.
-All are characterized by excessive activity of the thyroid and adrenal glands and a hyper-alert state of the nervous system.
+For example, he asserted that fast oxidation is an alarm stage of stress (the fight-or-flight response) according to Dr. Selye.
+It is also a sympathetic state of body chemistry according to the sympathetic-parasympathetic system of metabolic typing.

-The distinction between the resistance and exhaustion stages of stress are not clear to me.
+Dr. Eck was not clear about the correlation between the resistance and exhaustion stages of stress and hair analysis patterns.
 They may correspond as follows:

 b) Mild slow oxidation or a fast oxidizer with a low sodium/potassium ratio may be a resistance stage of stress, whereas a very slow oxidation rate, especially with a low sodium/potassium ratio is definitely an exhaustion stage of stress and a parasympathetic state of body chemistry.